jordan-d-patterson/portfolio/README.md

 - Well my day just became much more interesting… [(April 8, 2014)](https://www.yorku.ca/osgoode/libblog/2014/04/08/well-my-day-just-became-much-more-interesting/)
 - The Law It Self: Sir Edward Coke and his Lasting Authority [(March 19, 2014)](https://www.yorku.ca/osgoode/libblog/2014/03/19/the-law-it-self-sir-edward-coke-and-his-lasting-authority/)
 - Library of Parliament/Bibliothèque du Parliament Special Collection at Osgoode [(January 28, 2014)](https://www.yorku.ca/osgoode/libblog/2014/01/28/library-of-parliamentbibliotheque-du-parliament-special-collection-at-osgoode/)

+### Other
+As an undergrad, I had paper selected by a jury of professors to be included in the faculty's undergraduate journal
+- Patterson, Jordan. “'What Does This Mean?' : A Fourfold Interpretation of the Double Rainbow Simile in Paradiso XII".
+The Semi-Colon: Arts and Humanities Student Council Literary Journal, vol. 5, Spring 2011)

 ## Presentations
 - Wikidata: What It Is, Why It Matters (May 2019, NLLA Conference)